OswellSkg/comsci_IA/README.md

 4. The client is able to set a weekly goal of the total amount of sleep they want to achieve
 5. The application will take a record of how many times the client failed or succeeded to achieve their weekly goal
 6. The application resets the goal every week for the client to update it
+7. The application graphically analyzes the sleeping trend of the client

 ## Design Statement